 From North to South, the first deviation from the 180-degree longitude is to pass to the east of Wrangel Island and Chukchi Peninsula, the easternmost part of Russian Siberia.
 Following this, it passes through the Bering Strait, and then bends west of the 180-degree longitude, passing west of St. Lawrence Island and St. Matthew Island.
 The IDL crosses between the U.S. Aleutian Islands and the Russian Commander Islands.
 To keep the whole of Russia to the West and the U.S. to the east, it bends southeast again and returns to 180-degree longitude.
 It passes the Equator while following the 180th meridian, implying the two US-owned uninhabited atolls of Howland Island and Baker Island with the latest time on earth.
 The IDL circumscribes Kiribati by curving to the east, with the easternmost islands of the country having the most advanced time.
 South of Kiribati, the line returns westwards but remains east of 180 degrees, passing between Samoa and American Samoa.

-Regions like Samoa, Tokelau, Wallis and Futuna, Fiji, Tonga, Tuvalu and New Zealand’s Kermadec Islands and Chatham Islands, fall West of the IDL and are on the same dates.
-Whereas regions like American Samoa, the Cook Islands, Niue and French Polynesia lie on the east of the IDL and lag by a day.
-The IDL, returning to 180th meridian runs in sync, until reaching Antarctica.
+Regions like Samoa, Tokelau, Wallis and Futuna, Fiji, Tonga, Tuvalu, and New Zealand’s the Kermadec Islands and the Chatham Islands, fall West of the IDL and are on the same dates.
+Whereas regions like American Samoa, the Cook Islands, Niue, and French Polynesia lie on the east of the IDL and lag by a day.
+The IDL, returning to the 180th meridian runs in sync until reaching Antarctica.
 Conventionally, the IDL is not drawn through Antarctica on the maps.

 Hence, moving from East to West, a traveler would gain time.
 Contradictory to this, an individual traveling from West to East would lose a day.
 But this varies depending on the time zone followed by the respective nations, implying the difference to be not always 24 hours.